bretth/django-pq/README.rst

 Results
 ---------

-By default, jobs should execute within 180 seconds.
+By default, jobs should execute within 10 minutes.
 You can alter the default time in your django ``PQ_DEFAULT_JOB_TIMEOUT`` setting.
 After that, the worker kills the work horse and puts the job onto the failed queue, indicating the job timed out.

 If a job requires more (or less) time to complete, the default timeout period can be loosened (or tightened), by specifying it as a keyword argument to the Queue.enqueue() call, like so: